rafaelmartinezabad/sdk-ruby/README.md

 Once you have completed the Installation processes, you are ready to generate a payment.

 ## Payments
-In order to execute a payment, you will need to create a `oNimbleApi` object with client information, `oPayment` object with payment information and use the `sendPayment` method in the class `NimbleAPI::Payments` to send the payment
+In order to execute a payment, you will need to create a `oPayment` object with payment information and use the `sendPayment` method in the class `NimbleAPI::Payments` to send the payment

 ### Payment’s information
 A `payment` term refers to an object that contains all the data needed in order to execute a payment.
 This object is an array that must be filled with the following parameters: